Propositional union closed team logics: Introduction

 This paper is organized as follows.
 In Section 2, we recall the basics of team semantics and define the propositional union closed team logics we consider in the paper.
-In Section 3, we prove that these logics are expressive complete.
-In Section 4, we axiomatize classical propositional logic extended with relevant disjunction \PU and propositional inclusion logic \PInc as well as \PIncz.
-In Section 5, we revisit the property of locality, and show that locality and expressively completeness in some forgetful class imply the uniform interpolation property for propositional team logics.
-As a consequence all of the expressively complete propositional union closed team logics considered in the paper enjoy uniform interpolation.
+In Section 3, we show that these logics are expressively complete (some of the proofs are already known), and obtain a disjunctive normal form for the logics.
+Making essential use of this disjunctive normal form, in Section 4, we axiomatize \PU and \PInc as well as a fragment \PIncz of \PInc.
+In Section 5, we revisit the property of locality, and highlight its connection with interpolation.
 We conclude and discuss further directions in Section 6.